BlockstreamResearch/bip-frost-dkg/README.md

 ChillDKG is designed for usage with the FROST Schnorr signature scheme, and its security depends on specifics of FROST.
-We stress that ChillDKG is not a general-purpose DKG protocol [^no-simulatable-dkg], and combining it with other threshold cryptographic schemes, e.g., threshold signature schemes other than FROST, or threshold decryption schemes requires careful further consideration, which is not endorsed or in the scope of this document.
+We stress that ChillDKG is not a general-purpose DKG protocol,[^no-simulatable-dkg] and combining it with other threshold cryptographic schemes, e.g., threshold signature schemes other than FROST, or threshold decryption schemes requires careful further consideration, which is not endorsed or in the scope of this document.

 [^no-simulatable-dkg]: As a variant of Pedersen DKG, ChillDKG does not provide simulation-based security [GJKR07](https://doi.org/10.1007/s00145-006-0347-3).
 Roughly speaking, if ChillDKG is combined with some threshold cryptographic scheme, the security of the combination is not automatically implied by the security of the two components.
 Instead, the security of every combination must be analyzed separately.
 The security of the specific combination of SimplPedPop (as core building block of ChillDKG) and FROST has been analyzed [CGRS23](https://eprint.iacr.org/2023/899).

-### Protocol Roles, Network Setup
+### Protocol Parties and Network Setup

 There are `n >= 2` *participants*, `t` of which will be required to produce a signature.
 Each participant has a point-to-point communication link to the *coordinator*